 These are the most common questions we get asked about BoxingYoga™.
-We hope you find the answers helpful and informative, but if you'd like to know more, get in touch.
+We hope you find the answers helpful and informative, but if you don't find what you're looking for, contact us.

 Is BoxingYoga™ designed only for boxers?

-BoxingYoga™ was originally developed for boxers, but has since proven popular and beneficial to anyone who wishes to develop strength and flexibility.
-Today, BoxingYoga™ is practiced by a variety of athletes, from mixed-martial artists to rugby players and runners.
+BoxingYoga™ was originally developed for boxers, but because it can benefit everyone, it has proven popular and beneficial to anyone who wishes to develop strength and flexibility.
+Today, BoxingYoga™ is practiced by a wide variety of individuals and athletes, including yogis, mixed-martial artists, rugby players and runners.

 How does BoxingYoga™ mix boxing with yoga?

 BoxingYoga™ merges Ashtanga postures with technical aspects and strengthening exercises from a boxer's training regime.
 There is no actual fighting in BoxingYoga™.
-Rather, it is a slow, considerate approach working through the whole body with an emphasis on stretching and alignment.
+Rather, it is a flowing movement that works through the whole body with an emphasis on stretching, strength and alignment.

 I'm not flexible and I'm new to boxing, can I do BoxingYoga™?

 You don't have to be flexible in order to practice BoxingYoga™.
-Rather, you have to practice BoxingYoga™ in order to develop flexibility.
+Practicing BoxingYoga™ develops flexibility!
 You also do not need to have any boxing experience.
-In fact, BoxingYoga™ provides those new to boxing with a considered approach to boxing technique.
+In fact, BoxingYoga™ provides those new to boxing with an introduction to boxing technique.

 I have recently been injured, should I try BoxingYoga™?